Zubarah: Communal life

 Zubarah was at that time a well-organised town, with many of the streets running at right angles to one another and some neighbourhoods built according to a strict grid pattern.
 This layout suggests that the town was laid out and built as part of a major event, although seemingly constructed in closely dated stages.
 An estimate of the population at the height of the town has been calculated to a maximum number of between 6,000 and 9,000 people.

-Most of the settler's dietary requirements were fulfilled from the consumption of livestock animals.
-Remnants of sheep, goat, birds, fish and gazelle were among the waste collected from the palatial compounds.
+Most of the settler's dietary requirements were fulfilled by consuming livestock animals.
+Remnants of sheep, goat, birds, fish, and gazelle were among the waste collected from the palatial compounds.
 The wealthiest members of the community consumed mainly livestock, whereas the poorer residents relied on fish as their primary source of protein.
-Social, economic and political activity was most likely centered in the souq.
-The discovery of numerous ceramic tobacco pipe bowls indicate a reluctant acceptance and growing social addiction to smoking tobacco.
+Social, economic, and political activity was most likely centered in the souq.
+The discovery of numerous ceramic tobacco pipe bowls indicates a reluctant acceptance and growing social addiction to smoking tobacco.
 Coffee pots, mainly of Chinese origin, were used by Zubarah's inhabitants to drink Arabic coffee.

 Later developments and decline (19th century)

-The town was occupied by the Wahhabi in 1809.
-After the Wahhabi amir was made aware of advancements by hostile Egyptian troops on the western frontier in 1811, he reduced his garrisons in Bahrain and Zubarah in order to re-position his troops.
+The town was occupied by the Wahhabis in 1809.
+After the Wahhabi amir was made aware of advancements by hostile Egyptian troops on the western frontier in 1811, he reduced his garrisons in Bahrain and Zubarah to re-position his troops.
 Said bin Sultan of Muscat capitalized on this opportunity and attacked the Wahhabi garrisons in the eastern peninsula.
-The Wahhabi fortification in Zubarah was set ablaze and the Al Khalifa were effectively returned to power.
+The Wahhabi fortification in Zubarah was set ablaze and the Al Khalifa was effectively returned to power.
 Following the attack, the town was abandoned for a short period.
 However, later archaeological discoveries indicate that the town may have been partially abandoned shortly before the 1811 attack.

-From c.
-1810 onwards, the British Empire became more influential in the Persian Gulf area, stationing political agents in various ports and cities to protect their trading routes.
+From around 1810, the British Empire became more influential in the Persian Gulf area, stationing political agents in various ports and cities to protect their trading routes.
 In one of the first descriptions of the salient towns in Qatar, Major Colebrook described Zubarah as such in 1820: